Email email@example.com to request a recording of the recent information session.

 Summers in Japan are hot and humid.
 With some variance between the cities, you can expect high temperatures in high eighties to low nineties Fahrenheit with low temperatures with low temperatures often in the seventies.
 Read more about the weather in Japan here.

 Travel Documents Required for US Citizens

 Passport required for US citizens.
-If you are not a US citizen please email firstname.lastname@example.org to learn about additional travel documents that may be required.
+If you are not a US citizen please email firstname.lastname@example.org to learn about additional travel documents you may need to pursue this program.

 Please note that elevators, air conditioners, and other modern conveniences may not be available in all locations.

-While Guatemala is generally accessible, some locations may present unique challenges regarding mobility.
+Global Seminars are generally accessible, though some locations may present unique challenges regarding mobility.
 These will be addressed as needed and accommodations can be made.
 Please email email@example.com to inquire more about if this program is a good choice for you.